kyprizel/testcookie-nginx-module/README.markdown

     make
     make install

 For using client-side cookie decryption, you need to manually grab [SlowAES](http://code.google.com/p/slowaes/) JavaScript AES implementation and put it to document root.

-COMPATIBILITY
+Compatibility
 =============

 Module was tested with nginx 1.1+, but should work with 1.0+.

-EXAMPLE CONFIGURATION
+Example configuration
 =====================

     http {